 After hearing this talk, we started memorizing The Living Christ and the kids’ eyes would light up every time they heard a phrase mentioned during church or General Conference.
 They would finish the sentence with the phrase from The Living Christ and carry on as far as they could remember.

 Memorizing scripture can be challenging, especially a document this long!
 I am bound and determined that we are going to memorize this.
 It may take us a really long time, but I have a few tricks up my sleeve!

 How to Memorize Scriptures with Your Children

-Best of all: I found a song!
-We started learning with the song a bit last year and it made a world of difference.
+We started learning The Living Christ with the song a bit last year and it made a world of difference.
 There were a couple of different songs, but this is the one that we liked best. http://morninglightmusic.org/programs/living-christ-music

-Feel free to start memorizing The Living Christ (again) with us, or start memorizing your own choice of scriptures!
-It always makes me smile as I hear my kids humming the tune or reciting phrases from the scriptures throughout the day.
-It lets me know that it is sinking in.
-I hope it helps them remember the Savior throughout the day, and try to act as He would.
+I love memorizing scripture together as a family.
+It makes me smile to hear my kids humming the tune or reciting phrases from the scriptures throughout the day.
+That is a great indicator for me to know that it is sinking in, even if they don’t realize it yet.
+My hope is that it helps them remember the Savior throughout the day, and try to act as He would.